Allen v. Cooper Revisited Part I: State of Play

 In 2003, in response to the 1990s defeats of the CRCA et al, Congress again took up the issue, seeking various rationales to abrogate immunity for IP claims against states.
 Among the arguments presented, one that should be especially irritating to creators, is the fact that a state may own intellectual property, and file suit for infringement, while it remains shielded from litigation, leaving it free to infringe.
 At that time, this injustice was seen as a possible avenue—to deny states the ability to litigate IP claims unless they waived their immunity accordingly.
 This was, and remains, a non-starter due to the strenuous objections of state Attorneys General.

-Today, despite the Court’s apparent dismay with its conclusion in Allen, the so-called roadmap it drew Congress for abrogating immunity is actual a very narrow path through some pretty dense woods.
+Today, despite the Court’s apparent dismay with its conclusion in Allen, the so-called roadmap it drew Congress for abrogating immunity is actually a very narrow path through some pretty dense woods.
 Based solely on the Fourteenth Amendment, section 5 premise, the Court held that the only foundation for abrogating immunity will have to be based on a preponderance of evidence that there is a pattern of “intentional and reckless” infringement by state entities.
 This is no small feat.
 For one thing, nobody can say how much evidence of state infringement would constitute a pattern compelling enough for the Court to sustain abrogation.
 And the only way to find out is for Congress to pass new laws, and some party to litigate against a state all the way to the Supreme Court.

 Further, the evidence needed to show a pattern of “intentional and reckless” infringement may not be available, particularly because the largest entities with the capabilities to obtain that data may not have it anymore.
 Chris Mohr, VP for Intellectual Property and General Counsel at Software & Information Industry Association, explains: